lecritch/dsc-chi-warmup-pandas3/README.md

 Take a look at `econ_stats.head()`, `econ_stats.info()` and `econ_stats.describe(include='all')`

-How many unique values are in the categorical variables "Country" and "Stat"?
+How many unique values are in the categorical variables `Country` and `Stat`?
 If some repeat, what are they?

-How many unique values in the numerical variables "Year" and "Data"?
+How many unique values in the numerical variables `Year` and `Data`?
 If some repeat, what are they?

 How does the data appear to be organized?